-A leaky faucet, clogged toilet, a lick of paint for example are all simple tasks that you could likely tackle yourself, and would cost you an hour or two of a skilled labourers time which could quickly rack up into the hundreds of dollars.
+A leaky faucet, clogged toilet, a lick of paint, for example, are all simple tasks that you could likely tackle yourself and would cost you an hour or two of a skilled laborer's time which could quickly rack up into the hundreds of dollars.

 However, a more major task like installing or upgrading new plumbing is generally best left to a professional plumber.
 Also, unless you’ve got the training and/or experience to do it don’t try to try to remove lead paint yourself, or adjust electrical wiring.